 - Submit a Request for Change of Major form through the Student Record System portal.
 Admissions will print an unofficial grade report to include with the Change of Major Application. - 2.
 Submit a Change of Major Statement addressing the following topics: - Discuss reasons for requesting a change of major, and explain how these reasons relate to your future goals (personal, educational, and professional). - Describe how a change of major will affect your academic plan from this point forward, and include any steps you will take to ensure a smooth transition. - 3.
-Arrange a meeting with the SIT Registrar Office and complete the SIT Change of Programme form. - 4.
+Submit a Change of Programme application to SIT via its IN4SIT portal. - 4.
 Submit any additional materials required for the degree program to which you would like to change.